TITAHI BAY NORTH SCHOOL

 A Māori Medium strand (Rumaki) in which the students education is based on Te Marautanga o Aotearoa, primarily delivered in Te Reo Maori

-Class teachers are responsible for the programme for their class.
+Teachers are responsible for the programme for their class/group(s).
 Teachers plan cooperatively to develop programmes to meet the needs of students.
 They share strengths and resources to support each other and the students.
 The school is involved in regular school wide events e.g. assembly, trips, singing, sports.

 Kotahitanga i te matauranga: Our future is learning together as one